JupiterOne-Archives/docs-old/rcas/20210309-cognito-outage.md

 the message at 5:17 EST, almost 20 minutes into the outage.

 The underlying root cause for the authentication issues was the AWS Cognito outage.
-JuipterOne could not provide a workaround withing the timespan of this outage, but JupiterOne has active plans to avoid Cognito JKWS calls for API usage in the future.
+JupiterOne could not provide a workaround within the timespan of this outage, but JupiterOne has active plans to avoid Cognito JKWS calls for API usage in the future.